Rory-Sullivan/allen-institute-presentation-20250416/presentation.md

 **Next slide**

-### User feedback
+### Atlas - user feedback
 As you can imagine we received a lot of feedback from users during this project and this has greatly influenced how I think about designing software.
 For the most part the feedback we received on features was relatively obvious and easily resolved.
 There were two things however that have really stuck with me from this time, mostly because of how much controversy and discourse they stirred up.

+**Show next step**.
 Firstly, pie charts.
-One senior member of the team was very much pro using pie charts extensively while some other people were vehemently against using them.
+One senior member of the team was very much pro using pie charts extensively while some other people were vehemently against them.

 This led to a whole discussion on the pros and cons of pie charts and when to use them.
 In the end we settled on using them sparingly throughout the application in places where they really made sense.
 Fortunately this discussion came up during the specification phase rather than at build so I didn't have go around re-writing any code.
 This was a big bonus of having visual references in the specification.

-The second one is how to align numbers in a table.
+**Show next step**, the second one is how to align numbers in a table.
 The application made extensive use of tabulated data and one time, in a user review, I was asked "why are all the numbers right aligned, they should be centred".

 **Show next step**, In other words why was I doing this, I should be doing this.